TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 Containers / Storages / Gang Storages / Houses: Passwords are given out at your own risk Be vigilant with who you share these with and where you discuss them in city.

-Scamming is not tolerated unless it involves illegal items.

 Individuals taken hostage must have no connection to the person taking them captive and must not be exploited for financial purposes.

 Killing a player after robbing them is strictly prohibited and will break the NITRP rule.